Have you heard that studying in small groups is the way to go when learning a new language? Well, if you haven’t, we’re telling you that is is.

-We all know that inside classrooms low self-confidence can form.
-It can be intimidating to raise your hand in class to ask a question or have the teacher repeat the phrase.
-You may think that your question is stupid and the idea of speaking up is daunting.
+We all know that inside classrooms, low self-confidence can form.
+It can be intimidating to raise your hand in class to ask questions or have the teacher repeat the phrase.
+You may think that your question is stupid, and the idea of speaking up is daunting.
 If you think that way, your confidence in class will lower.

 It’s easier to be brave in a smaller setting, trust us.
-In smaller groups, an informal atmosphere can be formed, which makes students feel comfortable in joining conversations.
-Not only that but students tend to encourage each other when it’s a smaller, more intimate setting.
+In smaller groups, an informal atmosphere can be formed, making students feel comfortable joining conversations.
+Not only that, but students tend to encourage each other when it’s a smaller, more intimate setting.

-If you’re in a large lecture hall with 100+ other students, getting feedback may be an issue.
+Getting feedback may be an issue if you’re in a large lecture hall with 100+ other students.
 We all want feedback, especially when learning a new language.
 In a small group setting, feedback on work can go beyond an A+ or a red X. Teachers have the ability and the resources to spend extra time on learning materials and feedback.

-The more intimate environment of a small learning group, the more team building skills.
-While students may sink into the background or get distracted in a large group, small, tight-knit group learning results in the opposite.
+The more intimate environment of a small learning group, the more team-building skills.
+While students may sink into the background or get distracted in a large group, small, tight-knit group learning results differently.

 People have the ability and desire to work with each other and work towards the same problem or project.
 Collaboration and discussions are great when learning a new language.

-Teachers are also much more likely to be able to deviate from a rigid plan and allow students to work at their own pace and develop group learning strategies.
+Teachers are also much more likely to deviate from a rigid plan and allow students to work at their own pace and develop group learning strategies.